Skill builder simple molds for plaster and concrete

 5. Put any hardened plaster directly in the skip

 An exothermic reaction takes place during the plaster setting process.
 The heat development, up to 60C, indicates that the plaster is setting correctly.
-We can use the generated heat of the setting process to indicate when the time to demold is reached.
+The generated heat of the setting process indicates when the time to demold is reached.

-As a rule of thumb, plaster can be demolded 40-60 min after the pour or as soon as it cools down again, although there is no harm in waiting longer.
+As a rule of thumb, plaster can be demolded ~40-60 min after the pour or when it cools down again.

 Initially, the plaster will look gray and feel wet when touched; this is the ideal moment to do any post-processing that might be necessary.
-Left in a dry spot, well circulated with air, it will gradually dry for a few days and develop its characteristic white color.
+The casting will gradually dry over the period of a couple of days and develop its characteristic white color.

-The final casting can be processed efficiently with simple hand tools before it dries.
+The final casting can be processed efficiently with simple hand tools before the part is dry.
 This way of working has two functions.
-Firstly, it avoids unnecessary exposure to dust, and secondly, the plaster is still soft and has vastly improved workability compared to a dried piece.
-Therefore, hand tools like saws, chisels, rasps, scrapers, scalpels, and a surform are all necessary to finalize any shape or form.
+Firstly, it avoids unnecessary dust exposure; secondly, the plaster is still soft and has better workability than a dried piece.
+Hand tools like saws, chisels, rasps, scrapers, scalpels, and a surform can finalize any shape or form.

 Liliana Siewczyk